Creating a Transfer of Retention Plan for Orthodontists in Your Network

 - It makes it easier to address the fact that monitoring retention is an actual service (and, thus, reasonable fees are justified).

-- It is a manifestation of the principle (and I think this is a big one) that you, as the general dentist, are sharing your patients with the specialist.
-If you are going to be directly involved with retention, you have a greater interest in the result that you will eventually be asked to maintain.
-It makes it easier to justify that you will need to assess the ortho treatment result before appliances are removed.
+- It’s a manifestation of the principle — and I think this is a big one — that you, as the general dentist, are sharing your patients with the specialist.
+If you’re going to be directly involved with retention, you have a greater interest in the result that you’ll eventually be asked to maintain.
+It makes it easier to justify that you’ll need to assess the ortho treatment result before appliances are removed.

 - It offers patients yet another reason to remain loyal to your practice.

 - It makes it easier for you to direct patients to an orthodontist in your referral network when they know that you already have a plan in place that considers their long-term interests.
-(That is not to say that you cannot also monitor retention for an orthodontist outside your preferred referral network; that is addressed later.
-However, there is nothing wrong with pointing out to patients proactively; that is, when you are making a referral, that you have not established the same sort of working relationship with all specialists as you have been able to establish with specialists to whom you refer preferentially).
+(That’s not to say you can’t also monitor retention for an orthodontist outside your preferred referral network.
+However, there’s nothing wrong with pointing out to patients proactively — that is, when you’re making a referral — that you haven’t established the same sort of working relationship with all specialists as you’ve been able to establish with specialists to whom you refer preferentially).